-Wiliot raises $200M as it preps a SaaS pivot, licensing its ultra-light, ambient-power chip technology to third parties – TechCrunch
+Wiliot raises $200M as it preps a SaaS pivot, licensing its ultralight, ambient-power chip technology to third parties – TechCrunch

 For a company like SoftBank that is making multiple bets around services and hardware across its investment and ownership portfolios, there is a lot of opportunity here not just as a financial backer but strategic partner, too.

-“By inventing the first hyper-scalable, self-powered computer that uses AI to sense the world, Wiliot is positioned to bring together the digital and physical” said Yanni Pipilis managing partner at SoftBank Investment Advisers, in a statement.
-“We have always believed that with IoT and AI, people will live better and healthier lives – where any food or medicine has the ability to understand if it’s safe to use and communicate seamlessly with people.
+“By inventing the first hyperscalable, self-powered computer that uses AI to sense the world, Wiliot is positioned to bring together the digital and physical” said Yanni Pipilis, managing partner at SoftBank Investment Advisers, in a statement.
+“We have always believed that with IoT and AI, people will live better and healthier lives — where any food or medicine has the ability to understand if it’s safe to use and communicate seamlessly with people.
 We are pleased to play a part in helping Wiliot dramatically scale the ever-expanding application of IoT globally.”